antoniocsoares/angular-typescript-cli-jscrambler-boilerplate/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+Run `ng build:prod` to build in production mode and protect your app with Jscrambler

 ## Running unit tests